Read This First

 Prompt 2: Provide 20 short synopses of non-philosophers who have contributed significantly to philosophical thought.

-The section turns on Albert Einstein (Physicist), Sigmund Freud (Psychologist), and Carl Jung (Psychologist).
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Albert Einstein (Physicist), Sigmund Freud (Psychologist), and Carl Jung (Psychologist) in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Albert Einstein (Physicist) distinct from Sigmund Freud (Psychologist).
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Albert Einstein (Physicist) distinct from Sigmund Freud (Psychologist).
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 1. Albert Einstein (Physicist): Known for his theory of relativity, Einstein explored philosophical questions about time, space, and causality.